jonathandion/awesome-emails/README.md

 - [Myemma Email Stats](http://myemma.com/brainiac/gate-free-stats) - 18 must-know stats for modern email marketers by Emma, Inc.
 - [Mailchimp Research](http://mailchimp.com/resources/research/) - Mailchimp's researchers are constantly analyzing data to help you make the most of your email campaigns.
-- [Campaign Monitor 2015 Report](https://www.campaignmonitor.com/resources/guides/email-marketing-new-rules/) - 2015 Report: The new rules of email marketing
+- [Campaign Monitor 2015 Report](https://www.campaignmonitor.com/resources/guides/email-marketing-new-rules/) - 2015 Report: The new rules of email marketing.
-- [Campaign Monitor 2016 Report](https://www.campaignmonitor.com/company/annual-report/2016/) - 2016 Report: Campaign Monitor 2016 Year in Review
+- [Campaign Monitor 2016 Report](https://www.campaignmonitor.com/company/annual-report/2016/) - 2016 Report: Campaign Monitor 2016 Year in Review.

 ## Testing

 - [PutsMail](https://putsmail.com/) - Free tool to test your HTML emails before sending them!
-- [Litmus](https://litmus.com/) - Test and track your emails with Litmus
+- [Litmus](https://litmus.com/) - Test and track your emails with Litmus.
 - [Campaign Monitor](https://www.campaignmonitor.com/testing/) - Test your design in all the different email client with Campaign Monitor.
-- [Grunt Litmus](https://www.npmjs.com/package/grunt-litmus) - Send email tests to Litmus with grunt
+- [Grunt Litmus](https://www.npmjs.com/package/grunt-litmus) - Send email tests to Litmus with grunt.
-- [Gulp Litmus](https://www.npmjs.com/package/gulp-litmus) - Send email tests to Litmus with gulp
+- [Gulp Litmus](https://www.npmjs.com/package/gulp-litmus) - Send email tests to Litmus with gulp.
 - [MailTrap](https://mailtrap.io) - A Fake SMTP Server to Test, View and Share emails without spamming real customers.
 - [testmail.app](https://testmail.app) - A fake SMTP server with unlimited mailboxes and a GraphQL API for automating end-to-end tests.
-- [MailHog](https://github.com/mailhog/MailHog) A local fake SMTP server (based on Go)
+- [MailHog](https://github.com/mailhog/MailHog) A local fake SMTP server (based on Go).
-- [MailCatcher](https://mailcatcher.me/) A local fake SMTP server (based on Ruby)
+- [MailCatcher](https://mailcatcher.me/) A local fake SMTP server (based on Ruby).
-- [Email Privacy Tester](https://www.emailprivacytester.com/) - A tool to test your email client's priacy features (loading remote content)
+- [Email Privacy Tester](https://www.emailprivacytester.com/) - A tool to test your email client's priacy features (loading remote content).
-- [Mail Tester](https://www.mail-tester.com/) - Test the Spammyness of your Emails
+- [Mail Tester](https://www.mail-tester.com/) - Test the spammyness of your emails.
 - [Sendtest.email](https://sendtest.email/) - Test your HTML email, ⚡4email, or text version before sending.
 Privacy-focused, no sign-up required!
-- [Mailsnag](https://mailsnag.com/) - Test email server for all of your SMTP needs - simulate delay and errors, preview and share emails, and more - all without sending emails to actual customers
+- [Mailsnag](https://mailsnag.com/) - Test email server for all of your SMTP needs - simulate delay and errors, preview and share emails, and more - all without sending emails to actual customers.
-- [Email Spam Tester](https://kickbox.com/email-spam-tester/) - Free tool to check to see if your email will end up in the spam folder
+- [Email Spam Tester](https://kickbox.com/email-spam-tester/) - Free tool to check to see if your email will end up in the spam folder.

 ## Learning